 ASPB-SURF – These awards are highly competitive support from the American Society of Plant Biologists enabling full-time, paid, hypothesis-driven research during the summer term, including travel to a scientific conference.
 Applications are due to ASPB in March of each year.
 First step: determine your eligibility, then contact Heather in mid-January for support writing the application.

-Mitacs Globalink – These awards are highly competitive support from Mitacs and various national partners for undergraduate students enrolled at partner universities in Australia, Brazil, China, France, Germany, Hong Kong, India, Mexico, Tunisia, United Kingdom, and Ukraine to visit Canada for a 12-week research project.
+Mitacs Globalink – These awards are highly competitive support from Mitacs and various national partners for undergraduate students enrolled at partner universities in specific countries (Brazil, Chile, China, Colombia, France, Germany, Hong Kong, India, Mexico, Saudi Arabia, South Korea, Taiwan, Tunisia, Ukraine, United Kingdom, and the United States) to visit Canada for a 12-week research project.
 First step: determine your eligibility and check the project database during the application process to see whether the McFarLab is hosting any Mitacs students this year.

 Other undergraduate research scholarships are published on the CSB website as they arise.